Arizona Teacher PPAC Complaint Hearing

 Complaint Will Be Brought to the PPAC

 They would also consider mitigating circumstances.
 Are you new to the profession?
 What are the surrounding circumstances that may help with your situation?
-They’re going to consider all of that.
-All the evidence you put on, you can represent yourself, or you can have an attorney represent you as well.
+They’re going to appraise all of that.
+With all the evidence you put on, you can represent yourself, or you can have an attorney represent you as well.

 Discipline Depends on What Type of Misconduct